The Bottom Line

-Whether it’s getting sick from food in Paris or tripping on a root while hiking Patagonia or a hurricane disrupting your trip in the Caribbean, things can go wrong.
+Whether it’s getting sick from food in Paris or tripping on a root while hiking Patagonia… things can go wrong.
+You might have to cancel your trip or you could lose gear while traveling.

-I believe that travel insurance is worth every penny.
+I’m proof that travel insurance can be worth every penny.

 World Nomads is a company that has been providing travel inspiration and insurance for a long time.